 Tuesday, 11 July 2023

-This is an amazing city with many, many layers of civilisations, destruction and rebuild going back millennia.
+This is an amazing city with many, many layers of civilisations, destruction and rebuilding going back millennia.
 The current Greeks can’t keep up with it so it seems.
-Today we visited Hadrians library and both the Ancient and Roman Agoras (using our multi-day ticket bought to visit the Acropolis).
+Today we visited Hadrian's Library and both the Ancient and Roman Agoras (using our multi-day ticket bought to visit the Acropolis).

 One of a the few remaining columns from the Church of St Asomatos

-AT the siter of the Church of St Asomatos, my eye was caught by a lovely column, one of a line, which had weathered showing the intricate pattern of its grain - a living stone.
+Sadly there's not much left of Hadrian's Library but not far from there is the site of the Church of St Asomatos.
+Here my eye was caught by a lovely column, one of a line, which had weathered showing the intricate pattern of its grain - a living stone.

 The Athens Metro runs through many of the city's ancient ruins